packfire-archived/pdc/readme.md

 ##License

 PDC is licensed under the BSD 3-Clause License.
+See license file in repository for details.